Theyashsawarkar/Robo-Avtar/README.md

 # 🎉 Usage

-Using the Robo-Avatar Generator is simple :
+Using the Robo-Avatar is simple :

 - Type in your name or string in the input field 📝
 - Click on the "Generate Avatar" button 🤖
 - The application will generate a unique avatar based on your input 🎨
-- You can also click on the "Download Avatar" button to download the avatar as a PNG file. 💾

 # 🛠️ Technologies Used